Antifreeze in Oil – What Can it Do ? Antifreeze in Oil can be Catastrophic if not dealt with quickly.

 For each 18°F (8°C) in temperature the reaction rate doubles.
 Their presence in lubricating oil can jeopardize bearings and other frictional surfaces.

-The corrosive conditions can pit the clad surfaces of the lead/tin overlay of journal bearings.
+antifreeze in oil-The corrosive conditions can pit the clad surfaces of the lead/tin overlay of journal bearings.
 Consequently this will promote rust on steel and iron surfaces, and tarnish cupric metals of bronze and brass.
 Even a small coolant leak over time is enough to severely corrode engine steel and copper surfaces.

 ANTIFREEZE IN OIL-INTERNAL COOLANT LEAKS are the worst kind of coolant leaks because they are hidden inside the engine.

 If not dealt with in a timely fashion antifreeze in oil can be catastrophic